DerGernTod/rhythm/game-design-document.md

 #### Crafting & Resource Management
 ##### Details
 The first thing the player wants to craft is an axe to chop wood.
-To be able to craft this, they need to collect sticks and stones
+To be able to craft this, they need to collect sticks and stones.
+Some resources require units to wield special items, e.g. chopping wood requires a unit to wield an axe.
+Back in the camp, resources can be used to craft items.
+Crafting items requires different buildings although there are some starting items that can just be crafted "at the campfire" (like the axe).
+##### How it works
+Resources are collected during missions with the _gather song_.
+When selecting a mission on the world map, all known resource types are shown so the player knows which missions he has to complete to get certain resources.
+Unknown ones (e.g. not yet discovered because unable to obtain with the current equipment) are shown with a question mark or similar icon.